How Do You Build a Home Battery Backup System?

 The first step to building your own home battery backup system is to determine how much power you need to run your essential appliances and devices during a power outage.
 This will help you decide how many and what size of batteries and inverter you need for your backup system.

-To find the power consumption of your appliances and devices, you can check their labels, manuals, or websites, or use a wattmeter to measure their actual power usage.
-You can also use the table below as a reference, which lists some common household appliances and their average rated watts and starting watts.
+The following table lists some common household appliances and their average power rating and starting power.
 The rated watts are the continuous power that an appliance or device uses, while the starting watts are the peak power that an appliance or device uses when it starts up or cycles on.
-Some appliances and devices, such as refrigerators, air conditioners, and pumps, have higher starting watts than rated watts, and you need to account for that when sizing your backup system.

 Appliance/Device Rated Watts Starting Watts